UltiHash documentation

 S3 compatibility can be achieved in different ways depending on your environment.
 For example, Python developers typically use the boto3 library, which is part of the AWS SDK for Python and provides a straightforward interface for interacting with UltiHash as if it were S3.
 In contrast, data processing tools like PySpark don’t use boto3, instead, they rely on connectors like s3a, which is part of the Hadoop ecosystem and optimized for distributed data processing.
 This distinction is important: boto3 is great for scripting and general-purpose workloads, while s3a is better suited for large-scale data operations in frameworks like Spark.

-While UltiHash is S3-compatible, you can use any S3-compliant SDK to interact with it.
+Generally, you can use any S3-compliant SDK to interact with UltiHash.
 The AWS SDKs offer extensive support across various programming languages like Python, Java, Node.js, and more.
-These SDKs are well-documented and maintained, making them the ideal choice for most developers.
+As these SDKs are well-documented and maintained, they are the ideal choice for most developers.
+For developers looking to explore SDKs across various languages and environments, we highly recommend visiting AWS Developer Tools, which offers comprehensive support for integrating with S3-compatible APIs, including UltiHash.

-• CreateBucket: Create new buckets in your UltiHash storage.
+• CreateBucket: Create new buckets in your UltiHash storage

 aws s3api create-bucket --bucket your-bucket-name --endpoint-url https://your-ultihash-endpoint